 Public sector expansion & cost / Benefit Analysis

-Once we realise that doctors are displaced by investors and profits have gained over service, the solution appears simple.
+Once we realize that doctors are displaced by investors and profits have gained over service, the solution appears simple.
 DISPLACE THE INVESTOR AND BRING BACK THE DOCTOR IN PRIME POSITION.
 This can be done only by EXPANDING THE PUBLIC SECOR AND MAKE IT COMPETITIVE to the private sector.
 At present, public sector is NOT competitive.
 It serves the population not needed by the private sector; the poor, the disabled, “risky” emergencies, and similar sections.
-The affordable dare not go to the over-crowed public sector hospitals or neglected Primary health centers.
+The affordable dare not go to the over-crowed public sector hospitals or neglected primary health centers.
 This must change and the public sector health care centers must become more easily approachable and more useful to, at least, the middle class even if they have to pay reasonable charges.
 The middle class will readily pay, because they are the worst affected by the extra-ordinarily exorbitant charges in the private sector due to gross abuse of Modern Technological approach.
 Unfortunately, the reverse is happening.
 The government is going for “privatization” getting rid of its responsibility of giving health care and handing it over to Insurance companies and the private sector.
 EVEN THE GOVERNMENT OWNED INSURANCE COMPANIES WORK FOR PROFITS ONLY.
 So, the investors and the insurance companies will now work hand in hand and offer services wherein THERE ARE PROFITS AND NEGLECT THOSE WHICH AFFECT MAINLY THE POOR AND/OR WHICH GIVE LOW RETURNS- even if essential.
 We are waiting for disaster.
 Instead, if the public sector hospitals were to reserve about one third of the beds and O.P.D. time for the semi-affording middle class- WITH REASONABLE (CALCULATED) CHARGES – It will create a revolution.
 The middle class will be happy, the hospital will collect revenue and will therefore, expand further.
 Even at present the government is spending hardly 1`1% of G.D.P. on health and the people are spending 2`9% from their own pocket on health care services.
 Now some of this personal expenditure will be spent in public hospitals and that will help the public sector.
 Most important - - when health conscious, knowledgeable class joins the hospital and pays for the services, the standard of the hospital automatically improves.
 The service providers become more accountable.
 Hospitals for the poor, with poor budgets remain poor, inefficient and never improve.
 We need to make the public sector competitive.